-The object of this small Essay is to give a more intelligible account of this dangerous disease, and to establish the treatment of it on more certain and less precarious measures than hitherto have been used, for very various and often contradictory and quite incompetent have been the means resorted to by the public on these sudden emergencies, by which a protracted suffering was occasioned to the animal, and also but too frequently a fatal issue.
-One should apprehend it must ever impart agreeable feeling to be able with tolerable certainty to relieve a noble animal from excruciating pain, and ourselves from the severe loss which his death is apt to occasion, and which we propose to do by a more energetic, combined, and more consistent mode of treating the disorder.
+THE object of this small Essay is to establish the treatment of this dangerous complaint on more certain and less precarious measures than hitherto have been used, for very various and often quite incompetent have been the means resorted to by the public on these sudden emergencies.
+By which a protracted suffering is occasioned to the animal, and also but too frequently a fatal issue.
+One should apprehend it must ever impart agreeable feeling to be able with tolerable certainty to relieve a noble animal from excruciating pain, and ourselves from the severe losses which his death is apt to occasion, which we propose by a more combined and consistent mode of treating the disorder.

-The medicine, also, here recommended, is, we apprehend, new as to its application to horses, and we may also observe that it has hitherto been employed only as a secret, and confined pretty much to those who have learned its use under my roof, and who have carried it thence to various parts of this kingdom, and to the continent of America, whither they have settled, and have proved extensively its beneficial effects, which to me also have been confirmed by a period of practical trial, more prolonged than the poet's precept enjoins, before I have ventured to make it known.
+The medicine here recommended, we apprehend, is new as to its application to Horses, and we may also observe it has hitherto been employed as a secret, and confined pretty much to those who have learned its use under my roof, and who have carried it to various parts of this kingdom, and to the continent of America, whither they have settled, and have proved extensively its beneficial effects, which to me also have been confirmed by a period of practical trial, more prolonged than the poet's precept enjoins, before I have ventured to make it known.